-- "Deactivating a system attention LED or partition LED" - "Activating or deactivating an identify LED"
+- "Deactivating a system attention LED or partition LED" - "Activating or deactivating an identify LED" on page 46

-Deactivating a system attention LED or partition LED:
+Deactivating a system attention LED or partition LED: About this task

 You can deactivate the attention LED for a system or logical partition if you decide that a problem is not a high priority and you decide to repair the problem at a later time.
 The deactivation also allows the LED to be activated again when another problem occurs.
 To deactivate a system attention LED by using HMC, complete the following steps: